sameerkumar18/Get-Vehicle-Details-Vahan-NIC-India/README.md

 # Get-Vehicle-Details-Vahan-NIC-India
-Vehicle Registration Details scraped from https://vahan.nic.in
+Vehicle Registration Details from Vahan by Government of India.
+Data from the different State Registers situated at State Data Centers flow to the National Register.

+Get to know the vehicle details just by entering the vehicle number(see code)

 ================